Preparing for the transition from IBOR to risk free rates. Updated on 20 May 2021.

-A “fallback clause” provides for a replacement solution in case the IBOR rate in an agreement should disappear on a permanent basis or in case the IBOR is declared as non representative by a competent authority.
-The purpose is to ensure the continuation of the agreement at the time of discontinuation of the IBOR rate.
+A “fallback clause” provides for a contractual replacement solution in case the IBOR rate in an agreement should disappear on a permanent basis, or, depending on the drafting of the clause, in case the IBOR is declared to be “non representative” by a competent authority.
+The purpose is to ensure the continuation of the agreement at the time of discontinuation or non-representativeness of the IBOR rate.

 Indeed, fallback clauses entail many difficulties.
 One is the quality of the replacement rate, which depends on each agreement, and which may be suboptimal, especially in older contracts.
 Another one is the risk of de-synchronised transition (see previous question “I am a client with different IBOR products.
 Will the transition be the same for all my products?”).